-Checklist to Submit a Complete Community Services Block Grant (CSBG) Application Please put a check mark in the appropriate box to show that you have included the completed document with your application.
+Checklist to Submit a Complete Community Services Block Grant (CSBG) Application

+Please put a check mark in the appropriate box to show that you have included the completed document with your application.
 All documents are required with the exception of those that say "if applicable."

-Item Included (\checkmark)

-Signed Application Certification (blue ink only)

-Signed Board Membership Roster (blue ink only)

-Board of Directors Officers and Committees

-Planning Process Narrative

-Form 210 - Agency Strategy for Eliminating Poverty

-Form 212 - One-Year Work Program

-Monitoring, Assessment and Evaluation Plan

-Form 212A - CSBG Administrative Support Worksheet (if applicable)

-Form 225 - Agency Budget Information

-Form 225N-Budget Narrative

-Appendices (to be attached by the Applicant):

-Organizational Chart (do not include names)

-Job Description and Resume for the Agency's Executive Director

-Job Description and Resume for the Agency's Chief Financial Officer

-Job Descriptions for all CSBG employees (do not include names)

-Affirmative Action Plan

-Documentation of Public Hearings for Initial Planning Process:

-Copy of Public Notice(s) from Newspaper(s)

-Agenda of Public Meeting(s)

-Copy of Attendance Sheet(s)

-Minutes of Public Meeting(s)

-Documentation for Notice of Intent to Apply:

-Copy of advertisement(s)

-Documentation of Submission to County Commissioners:

-Certified document from county clerk

-Commissioners' comments or minutes (if applicable)

-Cognizant-Approved Indirect Cost Agreement

-Copy of the Proposal Application submitted to the cognizant agency

-for approval of the Indirect Cost Rate

-Cost Allocation Plan (if applicable)

-Contracts/Leases

-Vehicle Registrations
+Item Included ($$) Signed Application Certification (blue ink only) Signed Board Membership Roster (blue ink only) Board of Directors Officers and Committees ✓ Planning Process Narrative ✓ Form 210 - Agency Strategy for Eliminating Poverty ✓ Form 212 - One-Year Work Program ✓ Monitoring, Assessment and Evaluation Plan ✓ Form 212A - CSBG Administrative Support Worksheet (if applicable) N/A Form 225 - Agency Budget Information In process Form 225N-Budget Narrative ✓ Appendices (to be attached by the Applicant): Organizational Chart (do not include names) Job Description and Resume for the Agency's Executive Director Job Description and Resume for the Agency's Chief Financial Officer Job Descriptions for all CSBG employees (do not include names) Affirmative Action Plan Documentation of Public Hearings for Initial Planning Process: Copy of Public Notice(s) from Newspaper(s) Agenda of Public Meeting(s) Copy of Attendance Sheet(s) Minutes of Public Meeting(s) Documentation for Notice of Intent to Apply: Copy of advertisement(s) Documentation of Submission to County Commissioners: Notarized document from county clerk Commissioners' comments or minutes (if applicable) Cognizant-Approved Indirect Cost Agreement Copy of the Proposal Application submitted to the cognizant agency for approval of the Indirect Cost Rate Cost Allocation Plan (if applicable) Valida Dagistrations (group to detail and after to the 1.2017) Vehicle Registrations(must be up-to-date and after July 1, 2017) State Contification No Overdue Tay Debts State Certification-No Overdue Tax Debts State Certification-Contractor Certification required by N.C.
+Law State Certification-Contractor Certification required by N.C.
+Law Federal Certifications Cost Allocation Plan Certification Federal Funding Accountability and Transparency Act (FFATA) Central Contractor Registration(CCR) (must be up-to-date and after July 1, 2017) IRS Tax Exemption Verification- verifies the agency's 501 (c) (3) status